quinix45/Fabio-Setti/content/about/main/index.md

 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
   The term <i> Quantitative psychology </i> may sound a bit strange to some.
 Whenever I tell people outside of psychology about my field, I get the feeling that psychology is mostly perceived as a qualitative discipline.
 Although this perception is certainly grounded in reality, it is also the case that psychology has become increasingly focused on quantitative research in the past decades.
-However, unlike <i> hard </i> sciences such as biology and physics, research in psychology faces 2 large issues: arguably small sample sizes (i.e., anywhere between 20 to 1000), and, more importantly, measurement error.
+However, unlike "hard" sciences such as biology and physics, research in psychology faces 2 large issues: arguably small sample sizes (i.e., anywhere between 20 to 1000), and, more importantly, measurement error.

      <font size="3">